Skip to main content

 Depending on the roles, sometimes as low as 2-3 placements per recruiter can be a great achievement!

 On the other hand, larger companies with more candidate attraction should expect to average around 4-5 a month, once again depending on the role.
-If it’s all customer experience, that would be more.
-If it’s all Principal Software Engineers—4 would be amazing a month!

-Source of hire
+3. Source of hire

 Take tech hiring as an example.
 Off the top of my head, I can think of so many platforms—Hired, Cord, Talent.io, Remoteok, Haystack, Honeypot.io.

-Who knows, maybe your best source is actually social media/community outreach which most of the time is free anyway!
+Who knows, maybe your best source is actually social media/community outreach (which most of the time is free anyway)!

-Number of applicants
+4. Number of applicants

 This is quite a straightforward metric.
 On its own it may not say much, but it’s important to keep track of how many people you have to choose from.

-If that’s not the case (e.g. a Customer Service role only receives two 2 candidates in a week) you may want to take a look at why that is.
+If that’s not the case (e.g. a customer service role only receives two 2 candidates in a week) you may want to take a look at why that is.
 Are links working properly?
 Have you described the role appropriately?

 On the other hand, if you’re consistently getting over 200 candidates a day, you may want to implement a closing deadline for posting so you or your team are not overwhelmed with applications.

-Conversion ratio
+5. Conversion ratio

 This is probably my favorite metric because it tells you so much depending on where you are looking in the pipeline.

-Then let’s say the hiring manager interviews all of them, and only passes one person to the next stage, the conversion ratio from the introduction to 2nd stage interview is only 12.5%.
+Then let’s say the hiring manager interviews all of them, but only passes one person to the next stage, the conversion ratio from the introduction to 2nd stage interview is only 12.5%.
 This is significantly lower!

 Here is where looking a bit deeper into the story comes in.
 There are a few reasons I have seen why a scenario like the one above might happen: